 Note: This feature is only available on the Pro and Studio plans.

-You can sort photos in a virtual IPS gallery in two ways:
+You can sort photos in a virtual IPS gallery in three ways:

 For both, you can select to sort ascending or descending.